Is the end of the awkward, faceless Zoom call near?

 Getty Images

-Have you ever been on a phone call with someone new or had to speak on a video conference to a screen full of squares, with everyone’s appearance left to guesswork?
+Have you ever been on a phone call with someone new or had to speak on a video to a screen full of faceless squares, with everyone’s appearance left to guesswork?
 You may not have to use your imagination in these scenarios for much longer.
-Researchers at MIT’s Science and Artificial Intelligence Laboratory (CSAIL) have found a way to produce AI-generated faces that render an image based solely on a speaker’s voice.
-The technology is called Speech2Face and it works eerily well.
+Researchers at MIT’s Science and Artificial Intelligence Laboratory (CSAIL) have found a way to produce AI-generated that render an image based solely on a speaker’s voice.
+The technology is called Speech2Face and works eerily well.

 The Speech2Face